BautistaUlecia/Maindle/readme.md

 Questions may include information about the champions abilities, stats, build, lore, quotes, combos and splashes

-very incomplete version hosted at: https://tutsini.pythonanywhere.com/
+test (unbalanced and thus, not very fun, but functional) version hosted at: https://tutsini.pythonanywhere.com/